istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 ## Current Caveats {#caveats}

-{{< boilerplate ambient-alpha-warning >}}

-The following is a list of feature restrictions or caveats in ambient mode alpha.
+The following is a list of feature restrictions or caveats in ambient mode.
 These restrictions are planned to be addressed or removed in future releases.

 1. **Kubernetes only:** Istio in ambient mode is currently only supported for deployment on Kubernetes clusters.
 Deployment on non-Kubernetes endpoints such as virtual machines is not currently supported.